Chartered Clinical Psychologist Specialised in Eating Disorders

 I am a Highly Specialist Clinical Psychologist registered with the Health and Care Professions Council (HCPC) and a Chartered Psychologist registered with the British Psychological Society.
 I have experience working in a specialist NHS eating disorders service (including both inpatient and outpatient services) within South West London and St George’s NHS Trust.
 Whilst working within this service I received training in Cognitive Behavioural Therapy - Enhanced (CBT-E) from the Centre for Research on Eating Disorders at Oxford (CREDO).
 CBT-E is a specialist and evidence based treatment for eating disorders, which I continue to utilise within my private work.

-I currently work part-time as a Principal Clinical Psychologist in a Tier 3 child and adolescent mental health service.
+I currently work part-time as the Professional Lead in Richmond Tier 3 child and adolescent mental health service.
 Within my NHS work, I enjoy providing supervision to other clinical psychologists, trainee psychologists on the University of Surrey doctoral course, and ST4 psychiatrists utilising CBT.
 I also lecture on the University of Surrey doctoral course.

 I employ an empathic, warm and nonjudgmental approach in therapy and love working collaboratively with clients to improve their wellbeing.
 I recognise the importance of building a strong therapeutic relationship and aim to help the people I work with feel listened to and understood.
 I believe in tailoring therapy to meet my client's needs, and may draw on a range of different therapeutic techniques and models in my work (for more information about the therapies I offer please see the “therapy” section).